Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb+resource: 'Upload a file from local machine to a VM via VMware Tools.'
-It clearly distinguishes from sibling tools like vm_guest_download and vm_guest_exec.
+The description clearly states the tool uploads a file from local machine to a VM via VMware Tools, using specific verb and resource.
+It distinguishes from siblings like vm_guest_download and vm_guest_exec which handle downloads and commands.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.